tolasing/tolasing/README.md

 ## Everything is awesome!!

-I don't just write code; I "snap" together complex intelligent machines.
-I spend my days bridging the gap between high-level digital reasoning and the messy physical world.
-Currently, I'm obsessed with making **Autonomous Mobile Robots (AMRs)** smart enough to hold a conversation while they navigate a warehouse.
+I'm obsessed with automating the simple tasks so humans can focus on what really matters.

 ---

-## The Toolkit (My Digital Bricks)
+## The Toolkit

 ### **🕹️ Robotics & Control**
 * **Frameworks:** ROS 2 (Humble/Foxy), Nav2, MoveIt2